 We could talk for hours about what that experience is.
 In fact, most of my messages are just that — descriptions of the experience of the Spirit of God in the life of the believer.
 But I’ll mention two things from the book of Acts — things that mark the experience of being baptized in the Holy Spirit or of receiving the gift of the Spirit.

-One is a heart of praise.
+1. A heart of praise: One is a heart of praise.
 In Acts 10:46 the disciples knew the Holy Spirit had fallen because “they heard them speaking in tongues and extolling (or magnifying) God.”
 Speaking in tongues is one particular way of releasing the heart of praise.
 It may be present or may not.
-But one thing is sure: The heart in which the Holy Spirit has been poured out will stop magnifying self and start magnifying God.
+But one thing is sure: the heart in which the Holy Spirit has been poured out will stop magnifying self and start magnifying God.
 Heartfelt praise and worship is the mark of a real experience of the Holy Spirit.

-Second, the sovereign God must call men and women to himself, or they will never come.
+2. The sovereign God must call men and women to himself, or they will never come.
 Verse 39 says, “The promise is to you and to your children and to all that are far off, everyone to whom the Lord our God calls to him.”
 No one comes to faith in Christ unless the Father draws him (John 6:44, 65).
-The preached Word is heard with conviction and power only when the effectual call of God lays hold on the hearers.
+The preached word is heard with conviction and power only when the effectual call of God lays hold on the hearers.

 Therefore, I invite you to experience the greatest thing in the world: Repent, trust Christ, open yourself to the power of his Spirit, be baptized in his name, and you will receive the gift of the Holy Spirit.